 Not long after the leaves say their good-byes and take their one-way flights to the ground, the sky sends down the first snowflakes of the season.
 Depending on where you are, this might mean you need a knitted cap and gloves in late September.
 Temperatures often drop below zero at night, which means your mornings are spent marveling at the ice flowers on the windows.

-For many, this is the starkest period of the year in Lapland.
+For many, this is the starkest period of the year in the north.
 Snow hasn’t yet blanketed the earth, and the trees stand naked.
 Others find beauty and comfort in the gnarled branches grasping at starry skies.
-The lakes and rivers of Lapland haven’t yet frozen over, which offers the best chance at capturing stunning reflected Northern Lights—indeed, this is about the only time of year this is possible.
+The lakes and rivers of Scandinavia haven’t yet frozen over, which offers the best chance at capturing stunning reflected Northern Lights—indeed, this is about the only time of year this is possible.